If Your Life Feels Difficult

 When we’re going through a rough time like this, I’ve noticed that it might feel like things are going wrong and we’re not getting a break.
 At least, that’s what’s happening on the surface.
 Below the surface, what’s happening is that we’re having a hard time with the emotions that we’re feeling, and that’s what’s really making life seem and feel difficult.

-You see, life is only difficult to the extent that you have difficulty with the emotions you feel.
+So often, part of what makes life feel especially difficult is not only what’s happening externally, but also the overwhelm, fear, grief, shame, anxiety, or pain we’re carrying internally alongside it.
+And in that way, life is only difficult to the extent that you have difficulty with the emotions you feel.
 And if you’re like most people, you’re okay with the feel-good emotions you have (no problem, bring ‘em on!, right?) but when it comes to the ones that don't feel so good, you have no idea what to do about them and because they feel uncomfortable and unpleasant, you either ignore them or stifle them.
+After all, many of us were never really taught how to safely process, feel, express, or move through difficult emotions.
 And this is what creates difficulty in your life.
-It’s not so much the circumstances of your life, it’s not so much that your significant other left you or that your boss said what s/he said; it’s more so that all these experiences are bringing up emotions that you have no idea how to deal with!
-(That’s why I created my mini-course, The Negative Thinking and Feeling Cure – it’s a great way to start navigating your thoughts and emotions in a way that makes your life less, not more, difficult).
+It’s not so much the circumstances of your life, it’s not so much that your significant other left you or that your boss said what s/he said; it’s more so that all these experiences are bringing up emotions that you have no idea how to deal with.

 Life is only difficult to the extent that you have difficulty with the emotions you feel.